 - Rotisserie chicken.
 Pair it with a salad from the deli or a bagged salad from the produce section.
 Not quite enough food for you?
 Add a pre-cooked whole grain, like this brown rice.
 But dodge the seasoned rice-in-a-box, which can add upwards of 1000mg of sodium.

-Compare to fast food: A 3 oz serving of rotisserie chicken has about 300mg of sodium, the bagged salad might add another 300mg, depending on the ingredients, and this rice has next to none.
+Compare to fast food: A 100g serving of rotisserie chicken has about 300mg sodium (sometimes less), the bagged salad might add another 300mg, depending on the ingredients, and this rice has next to none.
 A similar salad at Subway will be about 1100mg of sodium.
 And this way, you can use the leftover chicken for lunches all week.

 - Bean and/or whole grain salad from the deli counter.
 If you’re picturing a tired 4-bean salad with overcooked green beans, you’ll be pleasantly surprised.
 Most grocery stores are making satisfying, nutrient-packed salads with ingredients like quinoa, black beans, and roasted peppers.
 Skip the couscous salad unless you know it’s whole-wheat (most aren’t).
 Quinoa is great, but if you see less common whole grains like wheat berries, bulgur, or barley, try them, they’re good!
 Natural food stores, like Planet Organic, do this especially well, but they will be pricier.